Having spent an obscene amount of time in Poland over the last two years, I’ve become very well-acquainted with

-Due to the months that I’ve spent teaching in Poland, staying way off the beaten path and in the homes of Polish people, I’ve been able to sample so many Polish dishes that it’s safe to say I kinda know what I’m talking about when it comes to traditional Polish food!
+Due to the months that I’ve spent teaching in Poland, staying way off the beaten path in tiny villages that are impossible to pronounce, I’ve been able to sample so many Polish dishes that it’s safe to say I kinda know what I’m talking about when it comes to Polish food!

 So many travel bloggers spend 3 days in Poland, try some pierogi and write their ‘Ultimate Lists’ of ‘Must Try Traditional Polish Foods!‘ when the reality is that they haven’t personally tried half of the things on the list, and the things that they have tried, they’ve only eaten once in a touristy restaurant.